REASONED RESPONSES

 -

-What does it mean if gay and lesbian kids, who often exhibit gender non-conformity, are told that means they are in the wrong body?
+What is the impact of gay and lesbian kids being told that gender nonconformity means they are in the wrong body?

 -